Reproducible Research

 University has engaged in research to examine the host (body) response to

-challenge studies.
-Four different Institutional Review Boards have approved
+human challenge studies.
+Four different Institutional Review Boards have

-these challenge studies.
-The host response has been investigated in terms of
+approved these challenge studies.
+The host response has been investigated in

 investigators to reproduce our results, and to build upon them and find new